 As more travellers visit Calgary, Canada, its destination marketing organization (DMO) uses advanced new research to shape strategic planning.
 The city welcomed almost seven million people in 2017, which reflects a rise in leisure travellers.
-Meanwhile, what are Calgary’s visitors and residents saying about the city?
+Meanwhile, how do Calgary’s visitors and residents feel about the city?

 Starting in 2016, Tourism Calgary began to find out in detail.
 Sentiment analysis allows destinations to measure and benchmark online word of mouth at a massive scale.
 Destination Think!’s methodology is designed to help DMOs easily understand how people perceive the destination and its tourism assets.
 At the DMO, these insights affect everything from strategic decisions, to branding, to campaigns, and communication with stakeholders.

 The Destination Think! team has worked with Tourism Calgary for a number of years.
 We asked Jeff Hessel, Senior Vice President of Marketing at Tourism Calgary, how sentiment analysis has helped his team to make informed, confident destination marketing decisions.

 Destination Think!: How did sentiment analysis support your team’s work on Tourism Calgary’s brand evolution?

 Jeff Hessel: Sentiment analysis was one component of many pieces of research for our brand evolution project, but a critical one.
 We used social listening to observe how people outside of Calgary perceived our city.
 It allowed us to look at almost 10 million unprompted conversations over a two-year period which provided us with rich data on people’s views and knowledge of Calgary.
 It also allowed us to understand what experience or elements of our destination generated engagement, sharing, and conversation.

 Did sentiment analysis help you provide more value to stakeholders, whether tourism industry or residents?
 If so, how?